wcarvalho/wcarvalho.github.io/_posts/2013-02-02-the_electron.md

 My melodious, harmonic best friend <br>
 I thank you for being my darkness<br>
 And giving so much, when I gave you nothing<br>

+---
+I think I was trying to explore how difficult it is to understand the perspectives and circumstances revolving one's friends.